 Following a heart attack, Mr Smith asked to reduce his working hours to three days per week, and when this was refused, Mr Smith bought claims to an Employment Tribunal for unfair dismissal and/or wrongful dismissal and direct disability discrimination, among others.

 The original Employment Tribunal and the Employment Appeal Tribunal found that he was a ‘worker’ not an employee.
 The case was passed up to the Court of Appeal and finally to the Supreme Court, in 2018, who finally concluded that the “dominant feature” of his contract was that he should perform the work himself (the contract referred to his skills with a warranty that he was competent to carry out the work, and required a high standard of conduct and appearance; there was no ‘substitution’ clause).
 Therefore, Mr. Smith was ruled a ‘limb worker’ for employment rights purposes because he provided a personal service and there was no right of substitution.
-However Mr Smith’s later claim for holiday pay failed, and you can read the details here.
+However Mr Smith’s later claim for holiday pay failed.

 You can, of course, be employed and self-employed at the same time (you may be an employee during the day and run your own business in the evening, or take a freelance contract with one employer and your next contract is on a PAYE basis).
 You may also not be self-employed for every job – each job needs to be considered separately.
 HMRC can help you decide what is right in these circumstances.